 Unlike some other land trusts in Rhode Island, the WLCT lacks sufficient funds to purchase land outright or pay for conservation easements.
 To increase our holdings, we rely on donations of lands that meet criteria that have been established by our Board.
 (This is in addition to transfers of “tax title” properties from the Town.
 The first one – now the Haile Farm Preserve – took place last year, and another transfer is currently under discussion.)

 Our second strategy is to facilitate discussion between land owners and the US Department of Agriculture’s Natural Resources Conservation Service, a federal agency that has easement programs to protect both farm lands and wetlands.
-One application was awarded early in 2018 in town under these programs, and two more are under consideration.
 The end result is that the landowner recoups some financial value and the land is protected in perpetuity.

 We invite any interested land owner to contact us to discuss the various options available to them.